smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

   - The composite application is composed of two parts:
     - EdgeApp (multiple OpenNESS edge clusters)
     - WebApp (cloud application for additional post-processing such as calculating statistics and display/visualization)
-- One OpenNESS edge cluster (representing regional office) and One legacy K8s Cluster (representing cloud) are connected to the OpenNESS EMCO cluster.
+- One OpenNESS edge cluster (representing regional office) and One legacy K8s Cluster (representing cloud) are connected to the OpenNESS EMCO.
 - The whole deployment architecture diagram is as shown below:
 ![OpenNESS EMCO](openness-emco-images/openness-emco-smtc.png)